 - Properties selling quickly when put onto the market

 - More properties selling via Auction than privately, to maximise sale price

 - Few properties available for sale and to rent

 - Fast rental growth recently

 - Many people searching for property to buy or rent

 - Properties listed with open inspection times rather than appointment only

-An experienced Property Buyer / Agent can guide you through this, and provide real insight into areas that, based on these indicators and more, may be of real interest to you as an investor.
+An experienced and qualified Property Buyers Agent can guide you through this, and provide real insight into areas that, based on these indicators and more, may be of real interest to you as an investor.
 ‘Buying well’ is the goal of every property investor.